Sugarloaf (band): Break-up and later years

 On June 12, 1985 there was a one/off Sugarloaf reunion at the Colorado Cream Festival that included Corbetta, Myron Pollock, Bob Yeazel, and new players Larry Wilkins (guitar) and Bryan Grassmeyer (bass).

 During 1989 to 1991, Corbetta and Wilkins attempted to get Sugarloaf up and running again with the help of Bob Crewe but without success.

 In 1991 Corbetta was part of a touring rock & roll nostalgia show, 30 Years of Rock and Roll.
-This led to him teaming with two other rock vets on that bill, guitarist/singer Mike Pinera (ex-Blues Image and Iron Butterfly) and bassist Dennis Noda (ex-Cannibal & the Headhunters), later that year to form another all stars touring act, The Sugarloaf/Iron Butterfly/Cannibal & the Headhunters Revue, which changed its moniker to The Classic Rock All-Stars in 1992 and added former Rare Earth singer/drummer Peter Rivera and various others, like Micky Dolenz and Spencer Davis, who drifted in and out over the years.
+This led to him teaming with two other rock vets on that bill, guitarist/singer Mike Pinera (ex-Blues Image and Iron Butterfly) and bassist Dennis Noda (ex-Cannibal & the Headhunters), later that year to form another all stars touring act, the Sugarloaf/Iron Butterfly/Cannibal & the Headhunters Revue, which changed its moniker to the Classic Rock All-Stars in 1992 and added former Rare Earth singer/drummer Peter Rivera and various others, like Micky Dolenz and Spencer Davis, who drifted in and out over the years.

-According to Corbetta, a few times during the 1990s and in 2005, The Classic Rock All-Stars did a few shows as Sugarloaf with a different drummer in place of Rivera.
+According to Corbetta, a few times during the 1990s and in 2005, the Classic Rock All-Stars did a few shows as Sugarloaf with a different drummer in place of Rivera.

-On January 19, 2008 The Brewery Arts Center in Carson City, Nevada presented the Brewery’s Legends of Rock show, which featured Corbetta and Noda, plus Omar Martinez (ex-Paul Revere and the Raiders) and local guitarist Michael Furlong.
+On January 19, 2008 The Brewery Arts Center in Carson City, Nevada, presented the Brewery’s Legends of Rock show, which featured Corbetta and Noda, plus Omar Martinez (ex-Paul Revere and the Raiders) and local guitarist Michael Furlong.

-Corbetta was forced to retire from performing in 2010 after contracting Pick's disease, a progressive neurological problem similar to Alzheimer's disease.
+Corbetta was forced to retire from performing in 2010 after contracting Pick's disease.

 On September 8, 2012 Jerry, Bob Webber, Bob Raymond, Bob MacVittie, Bob Yeazel, Bobby Pickett, and Myron Pollock reunited to play as Sugarloaf at the Boulder Theater for their induction into the Colorado Music Hall of Fame.

 On September 9, 2012 Bob Webber had a Hall of Fame after-party at a golf club in Denver in which he, Corbetta, Raymond, and Pollock gathered to play one last time as Sugarloaf.

 Bassist Bob Raymond (born Robert William Raymond on March 4, 1946) died of lung cancer in Centennial, Colorado on February 11, 2016, at the age of 69.

 Guitarist Bob Yeazel (born Robert Devon Lee Yeazel on November 1, 1946 in Denver, Colorado) died in Stuart, Florida on June 9, 2016 at the age of 69.

-After a seven-year battle with Pick's disease, Corbetta died in Denver on September 16, 2016, at the age of 68.
+Corbetta died in Denver on September 16, 2016 at the age of 68 after seven-years with Pick's disease.

+In late 2020, a tape was found by Bob Webber in a case of cables being trashed.
+The tape turned out to be a live recording of Sugarloaf at another 1975 show.
+Webber restored the tape and remastered it for vinyl.
+Sugarloaf Live 1975 was then officially released on September 8.
+2022.